soxueren/atsd/api/data/series/insert.md

 ## Description

-Insert a timestamped array of numeric samples for a given metric, entity, and series tags.
+Insert a timestamped array of numbers for a given series identified by metric, entity, and series tags.

-This method can also be used to insert a array of named forecast and forecast deviation samples.

-* Entity name, metric name, and tag names cannot contain non-printable characters.
+* Entity name, metric name, and tag names can contain only printable characters.
 Names are case-insensitive and are converted to lower case when stored.
 * Tag values are case-sensitive and are stored as submitted.
 * New entities, metrics, and tag names are created automatically.
-* New metrics will be initialized with `float` data type by default.
-To insert metric samples with another datatype, create or update the metric using the web interface or Meta API [metric update method](/api/meta/metric/update.md).
+* New metrics are initialized with `float` data type by default.
+To store number in another datatype, create or update the metric using the web interface or Meta API [metric update method](/api/meta/metric/update.md).

 ## Request